Canon EOS 80D Review

 The continuous AF also functions smoothly while shooting the video.

-The Canon EOS 80D is quite good in the 9-point zone focus, but just like the other cameras, it doesn’t come good at selecting the proper focus points when you allow it to choose from a full range of 45 points.
+The Canon EOS 80D is quite good at 9-point zone focus, but like the other cameras, it doesn’t excel at selecting the proper focus points when you allow it to choose from a full range of 45 points.

 Canon EOS 80D Live View Mode